kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

 Built upon [bevy_gltf_components](https://crates.io/crates/bevy_gltf_components) this crate adds the ability to define Blueprints/Prefabs for [Bevy](https://bevyengine.org/) inside gltf files and spawn them in Bevy.

+* Allows you to create lightweight levels, where all assets are different gltf files and loaded after the main level is loaded
+* Allows you to spawn different entities from gtlf files at runtime in a clean manner, including simplified animation support !

 A blueprint is a set of **overrideable** components + a hierarchy: ie

     * just a Gltf file with Gltf_extras specifying components